:max_bytes(150000):strip_icc()/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 How We Researched

-To compile this list, our team of editors and contributors spent hours researching the best products on the market in this category, evaluating their key features—like ease of use, material, or price—in addition to reviews from customers and other trusted sources.
+To compile this list, our team of editors and contributors spent hours researching the best waffle mixes on the market in this category, evaluating their key features—like ingredients, ease of use, and price—in addition to reviews from customers and other trusted sources.
 We then used this research to assign a star rating from one to five (five being the best; one being the worst) to certain products on the list.

 Why Trust The Spruce Eats?